ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 - Conn Name: this is customizable - what is the name of this connection?
 We recommend choosing something like "OTN Database" to help you remember.
 - Host: this will be something like `matos.asascience.com` for your DB, but for training purposes we will use the IP of our Node Training DB: `129.173.48.161`.
 - Port: this is specified in your `.auth` file and will be four digits.
 Use `5432` for Node Training.
 - DB Name: this will be your database name, something like `pathnode`.
-For training, it will be `node_training`.
+For training, it will be `nodetraining`.
-- User/Password: your personal username and password, as found on your `.auth` file.
+- Username/Password: your personal username and password.
+For training, your username will be your first initial plus last name (ex: `jsmith`).
+Your password will be this username backwards.

 ### Create or Update DBLink Connections